esno/matthiashauber.de/content/Games/World of Warcraft/SRP6/srp.md

 Neither on registration nor on authentication.
 The server side requires only a 32 bytes large salt as well as the password verifier.

+An example implementation for golang is available at [github](https://github.com/blizzlike-org/wowpasswd).

 ## compute the password verifier

 OpenSSL bignum provides all the necessary tooling to compute all SRP related values.